Kenny-Hui/obDRPC/README.md

 - Allow pasting Application ID
 - Auto generate a config file
 - Ensure stability
+- A tutorial for your average users
 - Presets that can be toggled in-game with a keybind

 ## Setup
 - Go to https://discord.com/developers/applications/ and create an application.
-(The name you chose will be displayed as "Playing <your name>")
+(The name you chose will be displayed as "Playing [your name]")
 - Copy the numeric ID that's visible below "Application ID".
 - Download the files provided in the Release section/Compile the project, then copy the dll to **<Your OpenBVE Installation/Data/InputDevicePlugins>**
 - Launch OpenBVE, Go to Options -> Next Page -> Input Device Plugin, select **Discord RPC** and click "Enable this Input Device Plugin".